 Asteraceae (Aster family)

-At the apex of the plant are numerous daisy-like composite flowers with a ragged appearance.
-Each flower is about 1-2" across, and has 2-10 yellow ray florets that droop downward.
-The greenish yellow disk florets are prominent and numerous, projecting outward from the center like a pincushion with thick needles.
-The blooming period occurs from late summer to early fall, and lasts about 1-1½ months.
-Sometimes the flowers have a mild fragrance.
-The achenes are broad, flat, and winged, each with two slender awns; they are distributed to some extent by the wind.
+The upper stem terminates in a dome-shaped panicle of flowerheads.
+These flowerheads have a daisy-like structure and a ragged appearance.
+Each flowerhead is about 1-2" across, consisting of numerous disk florets that are surrounded by 2-10 yellow ray florets.
+The corollas of the disk florets are greenish yellow and tubular in shape; they are conspicuous because of their size, projecting outward from the center of each flowerhead like a pincushion with thick needles.
+The petaloid rays are yellow and oblong in shape; they usually extend downward and outward.
+The blooming period occurs from late summer to early fall, lasting about 1-1½ months.
+Sometimes the flowerheads have a mild fragrance.
+The achenes are oval-shaped, flattened, and winged; each one has two short slender awns at its apex.
+They are distributed to some extent by the wind.
 The root system produces long rhizomes, often causing the formation of vegetative colonies.

 Cultivation: The preference is full sun to light shade and moist to mesic conditions.
 Wingstem typically grows in fertile soil that is high in organic matter.
 The lower leaves may fall off the plant during hot dry weather.
-Foliar disease, such as powdery mildew, doesn't appear to affect this plant very often.
+Foliar disease, such as powdery mildew, occasionally damage the leaves, particularly when a plant is under stress.

 Faunal Associations: The flowers are visited primarily by long-tongued bees, especially bumblebees.
 Some short-tongued bees, butterflies, and skippers also visit the flowers; the long tubes of the disk florets make the nectar inaccessible to many insects with shorter tongues, such as flies and wasps.
-The caterpillars of the butterfly Chlosyne nycteis (Silvery Checkerspot) feed on the foliage, while the caterpillars of Basilodes pepita (Gold Moth) feed on the flowers and developing seeds The caterpillars of another moth, Cremastobombycia ignota, are leaf-miners.
-Other insects that feed on Wingstem include the leaf beetle Brachypnoea clypealis, the aphids Uroleucon ambrosiae and Uroleucon rurale, Acrosternum hilaris (Green Stink Bug), and other polyphagous stink bugs.
+Several kinds of insects feed destructively on Wingstem and other Verbesina spp.
+Caterpillars of the butterfly Chlosyne nycteis (Silvery Checkerspot) feed on the foliage, while caterpillars of Basilodes pepita (Gold Moth) feed on the flowers and developing seeds The caterpillars of two Gracillariid moths, Cremastobombycia ignota and Cremastobombycia ambrosiaeella, are leaf-miners.
+Other insects that feed on Wingstem include the leaf beetle Brachypnoea clypealis, larvae of the gall flies Cecidomyia verbesinae and Neolasioptera verbesinae, the aphid Uroleucon rurale, and Acrosternum hilaris (Green Stink Bug).
 Because of the bitterness of its leaves, Wingstem isn't consumed by deer, rabbits, and other herbivores to the same extent as many other plants.
 Animals may distribute the awned seeds to some extent.

 Photographic Location: The photographs were taken at Judge Webber Park in Urbana, Illinois.